 - seek endorsement of the revised training package

-- publish the revised training package on the national register, and
+- publish the revised training package on the national register

 - publish a Companion Volume Implementation Guide to help providers implement the training package.